Is Cybersecurity a Good Career?

 - On-call is unavoidable.
 Most SOC and detection roles include weekend on-call rotations starting in the first 90 days of employment.
 Pages at 2 AM happen multiple times per year for everyone in the alert path.

 - Burnout rates are above industry baselines.
-ISC2's 2024 study reported 62% of practitioners experienced burnout symptoms; SANS' 2025 SOC survey reported similar figures.
+ISC2's 2024 Workforce Study reported a majority of practitioners experiencing burnout symptoms across the surveyed sub-bands; SANS's 2025 SOC survey landed in the same neighborhood.
 Plan against it: pick managers who plan against it; treat your own boundaries as professional infrastructure.

 - The certification treadmill is real.
 CISSP, CISM, CRISC, GIAC certs all require continuing-education credits.
 Senior practitioners typically spend $1,500–$3,000 per year on conferences, training, and recertification fees.
 This is professional development, not optional spending.